 Use bar-end plugs or grips with closed ends to reduce damage to the handlebar and injury to the rider.
 NOTE: hammer-in style bar-end plugs should never be used with bar end plugs.

-Bar ends: All Chromag models are not intended to be used with bar ends.
+Chromag bars are not intended to be used with bar ends.
 Bar ends can be installed on alloy models.
 Bar ends CANNOT be installed on carbon models.
 Installation of bar ends on carbon bars will void the warranty.

 Chromag bars are designed with appropriate width for the intended application.
 However, we understand that everyone is different, so if you need to cut down your bars make sure you do it a correct and safe way